EVENT ENDEDLast updated March 28, 2026, 3:42 AM EDT

 • TRUMP EXTENDS HORMUZ DEADLINE: President Donald Trump has extended by 10 days his deadline for Iran to reopen the key Strait of Hormuz trade route or face U.S. strikes on its power plants.
 Trump said talks to end the war are going “very well,” though Tehran insists it is not negotiating.

-• ISRAEL TO 'INTENSIFY' ATTACKS: Israeli strikes on Iran will "will intensify and expand," because the Islamic Republic had not heeded warnings “to stop firing missiles at Israel’s civilian population,” Defense Minister Israel Katz said today.
+• ISRAEL TO 'INTENSIFY' ATTACKS: Israeli strikes on Iran “will intensify and expand” because the Islamic Republic had not heeded warnings “to stop firing missiles at Israel’s civilian population,” Defense Minister Israel Katz said today.

 • INSIGHTS AND ANALYSIS: Get exclusive analysis and insight into the Middle East conflict by becoming an NBC News subscriber.